apache/pekko-http-quickstart-scala.g8/docs/src/main/paradox/http-server.md

     However this method is slightly more error-prone since forgetting to add the `~` between routes in subsequent lines will not result in a compile error (as it would when using the `concat` directive) resulting in only the "last" route to be returned. <br/>
     <br/>
-    In short other words: you may see the `~` operator used in Akka HTTP apps, however it is recommended to use the `concat` directive as safer alternative.
+    In short other words: you may see the `~` operator used in Pekko HTTP apps, however it is recommended to use the `concat` directive as safer alternative.

 **Retrieving users**